-Initial focus of recovery activities should be on counseling and student support, preparing facilities, ensuring transportation needs are covered, and returning to academics.
-Additionally, staff needs should be addressed through the Human Resources (Click or tap here to enter text.) department.
-Each School Administrator and Department Director is responsible for school or department continuity programs, including the development of operating guidelines and job aids to support essential functions, staff contact lists, coordinating continuity operations when activated, and completing training and testing as appropriate.
+The initial focus of recovery activities should be on counseling and student support, preparing facilities, ensuring transportation needs are covered, and returning to academics.
+Additionally, staff needs should be addressed through the [Human Resources] department.
+Each School Administrator and Department Director is responsible for school or department continuity programs, including developing operating guidelines and job aids to support essential functions, maintaining staff contact lists, coordinating continuity operations when activated, and completing training and testing as appropriate.